0xkyng/celo-composer/README.md

     };
   };

-  const loadFixture = createFixtureLoader([ethers.provider]);
+  // Define the loadFixture function using createFixtureLoader const loadFixture = createFixtureLoader([ethers.provider]);

-  beforeEach(async function () {
+  // Set up the fixture for each test using the beforeEach hook beforeEach(async function () {
     ({ contract, deployer, accounts } = await loadFixture(fixture));
   });

-  it("should set the variable correctly", async function () {
+  // Test that the contract sets the variable correctly it("should set the variable correctly", async function () {
-    const newValue = 42;
+    // Set a new value for the variable const newValue = 42;
     await contract.setMyVariable(newValue);

-    expect(await contract.myVariable()).to.equal(newValue);
+    // Check that the variable was set to the new value expect(await contract.myVariable()).to.equal(newValue);
   });
 });

 ```

 Let's now go through this code step by step:

 1. You require some dependencies: `chai` and `ethers` from Hardhat,
     `@ethersproject/contracts`, and `hardhat-ethers`.